 Failure detection by correlation test has reduced significantly the number of failure models compared to deviation test.
 In fact, boarding only failure-free model in flight control computer to generate the residue $r_b(t)$ is sufficient.
 All the pattern of liquid and solid failures are generated in advance and stored.
-Different treated flight scenarios show that any solid and liquid failure characterized by frequencies in the frequency range [0.5...10.0] Hz, even at low amplitude $(0.16 \ deg)$ can be detected and isolated.
-However, this analysis does not estimate the amplitude of the failure.
+Different treated flight scenarios show that we can detect and isolate any solid and liquid failure of selected frequencies belonging to the frequency interval [0.5...10.0]Hz even at low amplitude (0.16 degree).
+However, this analysis does not identify the amplitude of the failure.

 It should be noted that, in its current version, the algorithm 2 uses 6 correlation tests at every step of simulation (2 types of default, 3 selected frequencies).
-Although the calculations are simple and need basic operators, it is possible to substantially reduce the computational load :
+Although the calculations are simple and implement basic operators, it is possible to reduce substantially the volume of calculation taking account three points: